joezuntz/cosmosis-doc/features/parameter_features.rst

     %include path_to_other.ini
     ...

 This has the effect of "pasting" in the other file into the current one.

-If you use a parameter in an ini file twice the later value will take precedence, so you depending where you put the include directive you can override previous parameters.
+In general if you use a parameter in an ini file twice the later value will take precedence, so you depending where you put the include directive you can override previous parameters.

 The path is looked up relative to the current working directory, not to the first parameter file.